ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/01-upper-bounds.md

 Several terms are used to describe the running-time equation for an algorithm.
-These terms -- and their associated symbols -- indicate precisely what aspect of the algorithm's behavior is being described.
+These terms -- and their associated symbols -- indicate precisely what aspect of the algorithm's behaviour is being described.
 One is the [upper bound]{.term} for the growth of the algorithm's running time.
 It indicates the upper or highest growth rate that the algorithm can have.